Online TCP Acknowledgment under General Delays: Introduction

 \section{Introduction}

-The \emph{Online TCP Acknowledgment} problem, introduced by Dooly, Goldman, and Scott in their seminal 1998 STOC paper~\cite{dooly1998tcp}, arose from critical challenges in computer networking.
+The \emph{Online TCP Acknowledgment} problem, introduced by Dooly, Goldman, and Scott in their seminal STOC 1998 paper~\cite{dooly1998tcp}, arose from critical challenges in computer networking.
 Specifically, it addresses the dynamic management of acknowledgment delays within the Transmission Control Protocol (TCP), a cornerstone of the Internet's architecture (see~\cite{allman1998generation, clark1982rfc0813, de2005dynamic}).
 The TCP protocol requires the recipient of a stream of packets to acknowledge every packet.
-On the other hand, excessive delay can disrupt TCP's crucial congestion control mechanisms.
+On the other hand, excessive delay can disrupt TCP's congestion control mechanisms.
 Consequently, limiting the latency between a packet's arrival and its acknowledgment is vital for maintaining network performance and protocol stability.

-The Online TCP Acknowledgment problem---the TCP problem henceforth---involves a sequence of packet arrival times \( A = ( a_1, \ldots, a_n ) \), and the objective is to partition \( A \) into \( k \) contiguous subsequences \( \sigma_1, \sigma_2, \ldots, \sigma_k \), for some $k$.
+In the Online TCP Acknowledgment problem---the TCP problem henceforth---a sequence of packets arrive online over time.
+At each time, we can transmit an acknowledgment to acknowledge all currently pending packets at a cost of $1$.
+Each packet accrues a delay cost until it is acknowledged.
+More formally, the TCP problem involves a sequence of packet arrival times \( A = ( a_1, \ldots, a_n ) \), and the objective is to partition \( A \) into \( k \) contiguous subsequences \( \sigma_1, \sigma_2, \ldots, \sigma_k \), for some $k$.
 The end of each subsequence corresponds to the time an acknowledgment is transmitted.
 Thus, each \( \sigma_i \) is a \emph{batch} of packets that are acknowledged together by the acknowledgment sent at time $t_i$.
 The batches $\sigma_i$ and the acknowledgment times $t_i$ are required to satisfy the following constraints: each packet can only be acknowledged after its arrival, i.e.~$t_i \geq a_j$ for every $j \in \sigma_i$; and every packet must be acknowledged, i.e.~the final acknowledgment time $t_k \geq a_n$, the arrival time of the last packet.
 The tradeoff between the cost of acknowledgments and the cost of delaying acknowledgments is modeled with the objective function

 The number of acknowledgments $k$ is called the \emph{acknowledgment cost} and $\sum_{i=1}^k \bdelay(\sigma_i, t_i)$ the \emph{delay cost}.
 We refer to $\bdelay(\cdot, \cdot)$ as the \emph{batch delay cost function}.